FoxP/rclone-backup/README.md

 - Edit your [filter file](https://rclone.org/filtering/) : `rclone-filters.txt`
 - Start `rclone-sync.bat` with your rclone config file (`rclone.conf`) password (as argument or not):
 `rclone-sync.bat your-Rclone-Config-Password`
+> Note that you can use the `shutdown` or `hibernate` argument to shutdown / hibernate after sync:
+`rclone-sync.bat your-Rclone-Config-Password shutdown`
 - Wait for rclone sync to complete

 ### 2. Mount remote as a mountpoint: